mwbowers/mwbowers.github.io/manuals/programming/what-s-new/new-in-4.0.md

 The following classes had some breaking changes:
  * The [Command](/reference/asna-qsys-expo/expo-model/command.html ) class had some method signature changes.
- * The [SessionStorage](/reference/asna-qsys-expo/expo-model/session-storage.html) class lost several methods.
+ * The [SessionStorage](/reference/asna-qsys-expo/expo-model/session-storage.html) class lost several properties and methods.
  * The new class [JobSession](/reference/asna-qsys-expo/expo-model/job-session.html) was added to replace or enhance the functionality of the previous two classes.

 ### Session Object